commercionetwork/commercio-consortium/upgrade/testnet/5.0.0-5.1.0/en/README.md

 **Please note**: this upgrade is **MANDATORY**.
 The nodes that will not upgrade will become incompatible with the chain and they will stop.

-**Please note**: if you install a new node from the [state sync](https://docs.commercio.network/nodes/statesync-node-installation.html).
+**Please note**: if you install a new node do it with the [statesync procedure](https://docs.commercio.network/nodes/statesync-node-installation.html).

 ## Upgrade info